 1. Inflation.
 If AD increases faster than AS then economic growth will be unsustainable.
 Economic growth tends to cause inflation when the growth rate is above the long run trend rate of growth.
 It is when demand increases too quickly that we get a positive output gap and firms push up prices.

-2. Boom and Bust Economic Cycles.
+2. Boom and bust economic cycles.
 If economic growth is unsustainable then high inflationary growth may be followed by a recession.
-This occurred in the late 1980s and early 1990s.
+This occurred in the UK in the late 1980s and early 1990s.

 In the 1980s there was an economic boom with growth of over 5% a year.
 However this caused inflation to rise to over 10%.
 To reduce inflation the government increased interest rates, this caused the economy to slow down and then enter into a recession.